 Cuba has a tropical climate with mild and warm temperatures throughout the year.
-The dry season and therefore, the high season, goes from December to March.
-In addition, the months of July and August it is also high season, where in spite of being the rainy season the demand increases.
+The dry season, and therefore, the high season, goes from December to March.
+In addition, the months of July and August is also high season, where demand increases despite the rainy season.

-The low season match with the rainy season, which runs from May to November.
-If you visit Cuba on these dates, it is very likely that it rains one day per week at least.
-If you also travel during the hurricane season, between August and October, you will enjoy very low prices, although you run the risk of rain.
+The low season coincides with the rainy season, which runs from May to November.
+If you visit Cuba during this time, it is very likely that it will rain at least one day per week.
+If you happen to travel during the hurricane season between August and October, you will enjoy very low prices, although you run the risk of rainy days.

-We had no choice.
-We traveled in October; a little scared if we had a hurricane plowing the north that was the area we visited.
+We had no choice and traveled in October.
+We were a little scared of a hurricane plowing through the north where we visited.
 However, we could not be luckier.
-It rained at some point during 3 of the 15 days of our Cuba trip.
-But at no point did the rain ruin any of the plans made and we enjoyed very low prices.
-Not only in the flights, as you can see in the budget of the trip, but accommodation, transport, etc.
+It rained at some point during 3 of the 15 days of our Cuba trip, but at no point did the rain ruin any of the plans made, and we enjoyed very low prices – not only on flights, but accommodation, transport, etc, as you can see in the budget of the trip.

-When you travel to Cuba with some tourist package, travel agencies usually carry out the procedures of the tourist card in your place.
-But you will have to do the paperwork.
+When you travel to Cuba with a tourist package, travel agencies usually carry out the procedures of the tourist card in your place, but you will have to do the paperwork.
 However, it is very simple and here we explain how:

 - Cuban Consulate: The price is 22 euros.
 The only thing necessary is time, since the opening hours at the consulate of Cuba, in Madrid for example, is only from 09:00 to 16:00 on weekdays.

 - Agency: Many agencies carry out the procedures to obtain the visa.
-There are a lot but the most known and with which we did it is Onlinetours.
+There are a lot but the most well-known and the one we used is Onlinetours.
 The price is the same: 22€.
-You would simply have to pay for the visa shipment by mail, which was 2€.
-We receive the visas by express mail within two days.
+You would have to pay for the visa shipment by mail, which was 2€.
+We received the visas by express mail within two days.

 Note: If you are going to enter Cuba from the US, please note that this type of visa / tourist card is not valid.
 You would have to get the visa directly at the American airport.
 The price varies according to the airport.
 From Miami, for example, the price of the visa is 100$.